onap/sdc/docs/onboardingpackages.rst

 - ETSI SOL004 Tosca CSAR Package
 - Basic Helm package support for CNF

-For an extensive guide on how to perform onboarding, please refer to the ONAP User guide:
+For an extensive guide on how to perform onboarding, please refer to the ONAP User guide
-* :ref:`User Guides <onap-doc:doc_guide_user_des>`

 Heat Package
 ^^^^^^^^^^^^